 In fact, there are around 1.2 million transport companies and 10.5 million employees in the transport sector in the EU, so this industry is really important to the economy. 📈 Road freight is worth over €428 billion a year and is growing, so now is a good time to start a freight forwarding business in the EU.

 If you are planning to start a transport company in the European Union, 📦 Estonia is your best choice.
 Estonia has many advantages for setting up a transport business, including clear and simple transport licensing regulations.
-By getting an Estonian transport license, such as an EU international freight license or a logistics license in Estonia, your company can operate across all EU countries.
+By getting an Estonian transport license, such as an EU international freight or logistics license, your company can operate across all EU countries.

 Why Choose Estonia for Your EU Transport Company?